Painted kitchen cabinets in a small galley kitchen.

-We removed the soffit, took down the upper cabinets and stove hood, added tongue and groove to the ceiling, put the cabinets back up, built a stove hood and painted all of the doors, drawers and cabinets.
-Phew…it’s been a lot of work, but seeing the completed doors go up yesterday made it all worth it.
+The first thing we did was to remove the soffit.
+Then we took down the upper cabinets and stove hood, and added tongue and groove to the ceiling.
+Next we put the cabinets back up, built a stove hood and painted all of the doors, drawers and cabinets.
+We also built a custom DIY refrigerator cabinet using $1 cabinet door finds from ReStore.

-They’re all on the long list…today we focus on the beauty of the kitchen cabinets.
+They’re all on the long list but today we focus on the beauty of the kitchen cabinets.

 I’m really loving the white.
 It’s such a huge difference from the dark, reddish cabinets and now I’m motivated to get the rest of them done so I can start filling them back up.
 The hardware will go back on in a few weeks, I want to wait for the paint to cure before I mess up all of my hard work.

-I’ll be back on Wednesday to share some tips I learned from painting my cabinets, I’ve learned a thing or two in the 8 months it took me to get to this point. 😉 I also have something on the other wall that I’m excited to share.
+I’ll be back to share some tips I learned from painting my cabinets, I’ve learned a thing or two in the 8 months it took me to get to this point. 😉 I also have something on the other wall that I’m excited to share.

 What do you think about putting kitchen cabinets all the way to the ceiling?
 Would you do it?